-- 1 3/4 C all-purpose flour
+- 1 ¾ C all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/2 C butter, softened
+- ½ C butter, softened

-- 1/2 C brown sugar, firmly packed
+- ½ C brown sugar, firmly packed

 - 1 egg, room temperature

-- 1/2 tsp vanilla
+- ½ teaspoon vanilla

-- 1/4 tsp maple extract
+- ⅛ teaspoon maple extract

-- 4 heaping tbsp granulated sugar
+- 4 heaping tablespoon granulated sugar

-- 1/4 tsp maple extract
+- ¼ teaspoon maple extract

-Prepare one or two cookie sheets with parchment paper (or lightly spray).
+- Prepare one or two cookie sheets with parchment paper (or lightly spray).
 In a medium bowl, combine the flour, baking powder and salt.

-In a large mixing bowl, beat the butter and brown sugar until smooth and creamy.
+- In a large mixing bowl, beat the butter and brown sugar until smooth and creamy.
 Beat in the egg until incorporated, then add the vanilla, maple extract, and maple syrup.

-Add the flour, about 1/2 cup at a time, beating well after each addition.
+- Add the flour, about ½ cup at a time, beating well after each addition.
 Dump out the dough onto a piece of plastic wrap, wrap tightly, and store in the refrigerator for at least 2 hours.

-While the dough is firming up in the refrigerator, mix the granulated sugar and maple extract in the bowl with a fork until the maple is incorporated very well into the sugar.
+- While the dough is firming up in the refrigerator, mix the granulated sugar and maple extract in the bowl with a fork until the maple is incorporated very well into the sugar.
 Set aside until dough is ready.

-Preheat the oven to 350°.
+- Preheat the oven to 350°.
 Remove dough from the refrigerator.
 Stir the sugar/maple extract mixture to loosen up.
-Pull a small piece of dough off and roll into about a 1 1/2 inch ball.
+Pull a small piece of dough off and roll into about a 1 ½ inch ball.
 Roll the ball in the maple sugar mixture and place on the cookie sheet.
 Press the cookie ball down until just slightly flattened.

-Bake for 9-10 minutes until lightly golden brown on the bottom.
+- Bake for 9-10 minutes until lightly golden brown on the bottom.
 Don't over bake - they should be very soft when they come out of the oven.
 Turn out onto a rack and let cool.
 Store in a tightly sealed container.

 Tips and Stuff:

-If you'd rather have perfectly round, flat cookies, roll the dough between two pieces of waxed paper until about 1/4" thick, then cut with cookie cutter.
+If you'd rather have perfectly round, flat cookies, roll the dough between two pieces of waxed paper until about ¼" thick, then cut with cookie cutter.
 Sprinkle the sugar on top of each cookie and bake about 8 minutes.

 If you need 6 dozen cookies, just double all ingredients in the recipe.